Sabbbir/External_Monitor_Brightness_contro_GUI/README.md

 # External_Monitor_Brightness_contro_GUI
 ## Using `ddcutil`
-To run this program, open command line.
+To run this program, open terminal and run the following command
         python3 brgui

-This runs the program.
-But, to set the brightness using cli, just type
+To set the brightness using cli, just type
         python3 brgui 50

 This sets the brightness to 50%